nasa/oceandata-notebooks/book/notebooks/oci/oci_ocssw_l2gen.md

 cat l2gen.anc
 ```

 Now, we'll make a par file that has an ifile, ofile, corresponding ancillary data, and latitude and longitude boundaries.
-Trust us ... subsetting the L1B file to a smaller region makes processing time faster for this demo!
+Trust us ... subsetting the L1B file to a smaller region makes processing time faster for this demo! <br>

-<b> TODO: explain that turning off uncertaintities makes it goes faster, but have to take out Rrs_unc in l2prod... want to discuss if this is worth it or not.
-Why do all other l2prod?
+We will output the Rrs variable by listing l2prod to "Rrs".
+And we wil also set proc_uncertainity to 0, which means we are not calculating uncertainites for Rrs.
+This makes `l2gen` process faster.

 Let's first make a folder called 'data' to store the outputs: